-During the symposium week, October 19-24, Virtual Presentations will be available to symposium registrants with asynchronous discussion fora.
+During the symposium week, October 19-24, Virtual Presentations were available to symposium registrants with asynchronous discussion fora.
 See the authors, titles, and summaries in the list below the live schedule on this page.

-In addition, live interactions with authors of some presentations (marked with * below) are scheduled during that week; to get the most out of these sessions, please plan to have viewed the relevant virtual presentation before attending the live discussion.
+In addition, live interactions with authors of some presentations (marked with * below) were scheduled during that week.
+Participants were asked to have viewed the relevant virtual presentation before attending the live discussion.

 Schedule for Live Discussions of Individual Virtual Presentations (all times MST)